front-commerce/developers.front-commerce.com/source/docs/prismic/index.md

 ---
 id: prismic-overview
 title: Overview
 description: The Front-Commerce Prismic module brings support for the headless CMS Prismic to Front-Commerce.
-It allows to expose content coming from a Prismic repository in your GraphQL API and create relationships with data from other systems.
+It allows exposing content coming from a Prismic repository in your GraphQL API and creates relationships with data from other systems.
 ---

-Using [Prismic](https://prismic.io/) features in a Front-Commerce project will require different type of work depending on how you plan to integrate it.
+Using [Prismic](https://prismic.io/) features in a Front-Commerce project will require different types of work depending on how you plan to integrate it.
 We tried to summarize the most common use cases here.

 - [Installation](/docs/prismic/installation.html)
 - [Expose Prismic content](/docs/prismic/expose-content.html)